toucansites/try-o-template/contents/posts/change-images/index.md

 ![Cover Image](./assets/cover.jpg)

-Learn how to change images, including the site logo, cover images, post images, author images, and general Markdown images in Try-O-Theme.
+Learn how to change images, including the site logo, the favicon, cover images, post images, author images, and general Markdown images in Try-O-Theme.

 ---